marcoguerri/marcoguerri.github.io/_posts/2016-03-21-tales-of-mystery-and-pxelinux.markdown

 return 1;
 {% endhighlight %}

 Reboot and... <b>Yay!
 NIC loading initramfs, kernel and booting!</b>.
-The flag returned by the UNDI firmware was <b>always</b> 0 apparently, preventing lpxelinux from properly handling incoming data!
-The good feeling that came after nailing down the issue, was soon followed by the realization that I could not fix the issue myself.
-Clearly considering *PXENV_UNDI_ISR_OUT_OURS* as true even when there might be no interrupt to be served won't probably badly break the execution but for sure will constitute an unnecessary overhead.
-The firmware was probably ignoring altogether the status of the flag, which worked fine as long as pxelinux was not involved in the interrupt handling.
-But when switching to lpxelinux, the process all of a sudden broke.
+Apparently, the flag returned by the UNDI firmware was always cleared, preventing lpxelinux from properly handling incoming data.
+The firmware was probably ignoring altogether that flag, which worked as long as pxelinux was not involved in the interrupt handling.
+Unfortunately, this marked the end of the  investigation: I could not fix the issue myself as I did not have any control over the sources of the firmware of the NIC.
+Considering *PXENV_UNDI_ISR_OUT_OURS* as always set was not an option, as it could break the execution on hardware with multiple NICs sharing the same IRQ (or in the best case, it would result in the invocation of the routine for servicing the interrupt for no reason).

 Conclusions
 ------
-Well, conclusions are fairly simple.
-We need a new firmware.
+After the investigation we came to the conclusion that we need a new firmware which properly handles the *PXENV_UNDI_ISR_OUT_OURS* flag.
 The manufacturer has been made aware of the issue and hopefully this will be fixed soon.

 Updates
 ------
- * It turns out the QLogic cLOM8214 are affected by the same issue, and can boot just fine if *PXENV_UNDI_ISR_OUT_OURS* is considered always true.
+It turns out the QLogic cLOM8214 are affected by the same issue, and can boot just fine if *PXENV_UNDI_ISR_OUT_OURS* is considered always set.